Embiid’s double-double leads 76ers past Hornets 118-101

 Want rim protection?
 Embiid can do it.
 Gordon Hayward learned on a drive late in the third when he saw Embiid’s outstretched arm and tossed a wild shot high above the rectangle.
 Embiid grabbed one of his 10 defensive boards.

 Also in the third, Embiid ran straight into a double team out on the wing.
 He didn’t force his way into making a play that wasn’t there — he kicked it to Seth Curry for a wide open 3 and a 61-45 lead.

-Embiid has learned to pass out double teams and finished with just one turnover.
+“Any time they come from any angle, we’re putting guys in spots where Joel can see them and make easy decisions,” Rivers said.
+“All great players are going to get trapped.
+I have this attitude, if you trap us, we will score.
+You can feel the guys believing it.”

 Embiid even hit a little fadeaway in the third as the Sixers turned this one into a rout and he got his rest at just 25 minutes

-Ben Simmons made a behind-the-back pass to Embiid on the break for a bucket.
-But it’s some of the little things that are making Embiid perhaps the best big man in the NBA.

-Simmons was steady with 12 points and 10 rebounds, and Danny Green hit three 3s for 13 points.
+Ben Simmons was steady with 12 points and 10 rebounds, and Danny Green hit three 3s for 13 points.

 Hayward had 18 points and struggling Devonte’ Graham added 15 for the Hornets, who also lost Saturday in Philly 127-112.